LukeShortCloud/simpler_things_rpg/simpler_things.md

 ## Magic

 Magic is difficult to use yet very powerful when it actually works.
-Only a character with Expertise in Magic can use it.
+Only a character with Boost in Magic can use it.
 Characters have access to all of the available Spells.

 Using Magic that is labeled as a Bad Omen will add a Bad Omen against the player casting the spell.